Relayed and Brokered Messaging

 Relayed messaging provides many benefits, but requires the server and client to both be online at the same time in order to send and receive messages.
 This is not optimal for HTTP-style communication, in which the requests may not be typically long lived, nor for clients that connect only occasionally, such as browsers, mobile applications, and so on.
 Brokered messaging supports decoupled communication, and has its own advantages; clients and servers can connect when needed and perform their operations in an asynchronous manner.

 In contrast to the relayed messaging scheme, brokered messaging can be thought of as asynchronous, or “temporally decoupled.”
 Producers (senders) and consumers (receivers) do not have to be online at the same time.
-The messaging infrastructure reliably stores messages until the consuming party is ready to receive them.
-This allows the components of the distributed application to be disconnected, either voluntarily; for example, for maintenance, or due to a component crash, without affecting the whole system.
+The messaging infrastructure reliably stores messages in a “broker” (such as a queue) until the consuming party is ready to receive them.
+This allows the components of the distributed application to be disconnected, either voluntarily; for example, for maintenance, or due to a component crash, without affecting the entire system.
 Furthermore, the receiving application may only have to come online during certain times of the day, such as an inventory management system that only is required to run at the end of the business day.

-As with the relayed messaging infrastructure, the brokered messaging capability is provided for WCF and .NET Framework programmers and also via REST.
+As with the relayed messaging infrastructure, the brokered messaging capability is provided for WCF and programmers, and also via REST.